-- Put rib meat into the food processor and pulse a few timea until they become somewhat finely chopped.
+- Put rib meat into the food processor and pulse a few time until they become somewhat finely chopped.

 - Transfer the meat into the mixer with a paddle attachment.
-Add the sauted onion, garlic, ginger, nuts, sweet rice flour, honey, soy sauce, salt, mirin, and sesame oil; mix with a spoon then beat them well on medium speed, about 3-4 minutes.
+Add the sauteed onion, garlic, ginger, nuts, sweet rice flour, honey, soy sauce, salt, sweet rice wine, and sesame oil; mix with a spoon then beat them well on medium speed, about 3-4 minutes.